Third Year Guide

 ENT/Ophth exam – 15%

-Don’t be too deterred by the vagueness of the exam title and complete lack of past papers… The medicine/surgery MCQ paper is actually not bad.
-You have it at the end of the year along with your other summer exams.
+Don’t be too deterred by the vagueness of the exam title and complete lack of past papers(!).
+The Med/Surg MCQ paper is actually not bad.
+You have it at the end of the year.
 It’s primarily based on tutorials held during placement and the radiology tutorials given during the year.
-Unfortunately not everyone has the same clinical tutorials/placements.
+Unfortunately, not everyone has the same clinical tutorials/placements.
 It is a good idea to ask your friends what material was stressed by their tutors in the peripheral centres.
 Nonetheless this exam is not hard and it’s actually nice knowing you can’t really prepare (read: cram) for it.
 There’s a fair bit of crossover with Lab Med.

 The MedSurg OSCE takes place at the very end of the year in June.
-In 2021 it was changed to a virtual format.
+For us, it took place either the Wednesday or the Thursday of our final exam week.
+The ENT/Ophth exam was Monday and the MedSurg MCQs were Friday.
+This obviously may change year to year.
 While an OSCE can seem daunting, the examiners are very nice and really want you to pass.
-For the virtual OSCE there were 7 stations, each lasting about 7 minutes:
+In 2023, we had 8 stations which included:

--2 history taking stations: You will be given a question stem e.g. 47-year-old male presenting with shortness of breath.
-You then have to say what questions you would ask, and why.
+- 1 history taking station: You will be given a question stem e.g. 47-year-old male presenting with shortness of breath.
+You then have to go through the scenario, taking a history from the patient, who will more than likely be an actor.
 Once you know the format of a history and stick to it, you will be fine.
 To prepare for these stations it is worth thinking of common, broad presentations e.g. abdominal pain, cough, weight loss.
+Afterwards, if there’s time, you might be asked on your differentials and how you would manage the patient.

--2 data interpretation stations: You will be shown clinical data e.g. blood results, an ECG, a chest x-ray, ABG results and ask to interpret them.
-Know the common things that show up on these e.g. what atrial fibrillation looks like on an ECG, causes of A fib, preferred management etc. Also know the structure for presenting an ECG (patient details, rate, rhythm, axis, etc) and a chest x-ray (ABCDE).
+- 2 data interpretation stations: You will be shown clinical data e.g. full blood screen, liver function tests, an ECG, a chest x-ray, ABG results and ask to interpret them.
+Know the common things that show up on these e.g. A Fib, pneumothorax, cholestatic vs hepatic LFTs, anaemia etc. Also know the structure for presenting an ECG (patient details, rate, rhythm, axis, etc) and a chest x-ray (ABCDE).

--2 clinical signs: For the virtual format there was a photograph of a clinical sign e.g. leg swelling, stoma, ulcer, varicose veins, chest drains.
-Know a basic approach for describing things (e.g. site, size, shape etc).
-The way to prepare for this station is to make as much of placement as possible, always go to see a clinical sign if a doctor recommends it and ask to present it to them afterwards if you can.
+- 1 Clinical Images Station: We were given an iPad with 10 different clinical images.
+The examiners expected a spot diagnosis as opposed to a full description of the image.
+Even though there are ten images, you might even finish this station early because you literally just have to name what’s on the screen and move on to the next image e.g. leg swelling, stoma, pneumothorax, varicose veins, chest drains.
+Know a basic approach for describing things (e.g. site, size, shape etc) just in case you are asked to describe something.
+The way to prepare for this station is to take advantage of placement as much as possible – always go to see a clinical sign if a doctor recommends it and ask to present it to them afterwards.

--1 ethics/professionalism station: this usually examines your communication skills.
-You will be given a scenario and there will be an actor* (*older year of medical student) that you then interact with.
-It could be something along the lines of breaking bad news to a patient or approaching a disagreement with a colleague.
-For breaking bad news, you will have a tutorial on this during the year so know the SPIKE model.
+- 1 communication station: This examines your communication skills.
+You will be given a scenario and there will be an actor* (*medical student from year above/ complete stranger) that you interact with.
+It could be consenting someone for a procedure, breaking bad news to a patient or approaching a disagreement with a colleague.
+For breaking bad news, you will have several tutorials on this during the year so know the SPIKE model.
 Remember that tone and eye contact are really important, speak calmly and clearly throughout and you will be fine.
+BIG HINT: If your chair is positioned opposite the patient, physically move it so you are sitting beside them.

 Ophthalmology & ENT